Collected (Limp Bizkit album)

 Collected is the second compilation album by American nu metal band Limp Bizkit.
-Released in 2008, it is a retrospective compilation album from the band's albums Three Dollar Bill, Yall$, Significant Other, Chocolate Starfish and the Hot Dog Flavored Water, Results May Vary and The Unquestionable Truth (Part 1).
+Released in 2008, it is a retrospective compilation album from the band's albums Three Dollar Bill, Y'all, Significant Other, Chocolate Starfish and the Hot Dog Flavored Water, Results May Vary and The Unquestionable Truth (Part 1).

 Content

 Collected contains material from the band's albums Three Dollar Bill, Yall$, Significant Other, Chocolate Starfish and the Hot Dog Flavored Water, Results May Vary and The Unquestionable Truth (Part 1).
 The compilation was released in Europe by Spectrum Music, a subsidiary of Universal Music Group.

 Critical reception

 Collected did not chart.
-Allmusic's James Christopher Monger gave the album 2.5 out of 5, writing "Fans of the raucous rap/nu/alternative metal outfit would be better off with 2005's Greatest Hitz compilation".
+AllMusic's James Christopher Monger gave the album 2.5 out of 5, writing "Fans of the raucous rap/nu/alternative metal outfit would be better off with 2005's Greatest Hitz compilation".